 belong to the one sitting on the throne

 The culmination of the total history of mankind, ends up in this song.
 All of the history books, and college lectures and symposiums are merely setting up for this massive choir.
 It is what we are all about.

 In the Old Testament, it seems everyone sings.
 One finds melody everywhere.
 Moses sings, the Children of Israel sing.
 Miriam sings, Deborah sings.
-David sings, the Levites in the temple sings.
-Most of the Psalms sing.
+David sings, the Levites in the temple sing.
+More importantly all of the Psalms sing.
 Mary sings, the angels sing.
 And when the curtain falls on history, everyone sings.
 (God’s people are quite melodic it seems.)